CodeScoring/docs/docs/agent/scan-build.en.md

 Johnny intercepts the build process, analyzing the compiler flags and identifying the libraries used.
 Then, using the system cache, the location of the libraries and their source are determined.

-The version of the used library can be found if the library was dynamically linked.
+The version of the used library can be found if the library was statically linked.
 In this case, the agent analyzes the `.pc` file, which contains metadata about the component.

 ## Example of work